 Successful completion of the major area courses listed in the sections below with a C or better, and a 3.0 GPA is required for the BSEd candidates.
-All courses in the Professional Block I (plus EDU 260) must be completed prior to registering for courses in the Professional Blocks.
+All courses in the Pre-Professional Block I (plus EDU 260) must be completed prior to registering for courses in the Professional Blocks.

-PRE-PROF ESSIONAL BLOCK I: (SPRING) EDU U 202 Observations in Education (FA/SP)1 EDU U 204 Educational Psychology (WAC) (FA/SP)3 EDU U 256 Literature for Children and Adolescents (SP) EDU U 451 Technology for All I (SP) [EDU 270 can be substituted]3 • SE 2 221 Education of the Exceptional Child (FA/SP) Total 13 PRE-PROF ESSIONAL BLOCK II: (FALL) EDU U 251 Prof. Educator Legal/Ethical Issues (FA/SP) EDU U 316 Techniques in Teaching (FA/SP) EDU U 317 Differentiated Instruction (FA/SP) EDU U 321 Psy. of Child & Adolescent Dev - Elem.
-(FA/SP)3 • SE 3 350 Language Acquisition/ELL (FA/SP)3 Total 15 SPECIAL E DUCATION COURSES (4 SEMESTER ROTATION) advisors should plan the following courses within their Pre-Professional or Blocks.
-The following courses are offered on a 4-semester rotation, noted by the year (SP Odd is Spring 21, Spring Even is Spring 22, etc.).
-Please schedule g courses when offered. • SE 4 404 Evaluation of Abilities & Achievement (SP Odd) • SE 4 412 Career Education and Transition (FA Even) • SE 4 414 Special Education Process (SP Odd) • SE 4 415 Content Methods for the Special Educator (SP Even) • SE 4 432 Classroom/Behavior Management (FA Odd)3 PROFFSSIO ONAL EDUCATION COURSES (SPECIAL EDUCATION) o apply and are accepted into the EPP in the Fall will take Block A the ring, then Block B in the fall.
-Students who apply and are accepted into the oring will take Block B the following fall, followed by Block A in the spring.
-PD/JEESSIA ONAL BLOCK A (SPRING): J 302 Practicum in Elementary Education (FA/SP)1 J 315 Teaching Math in the Elementary School (1st 8 weeks) (SP) J 427 Assess.
-Differentiated Instruction in Math (2 nd 8 weeks) (SP)3 • LD Total 7 Ivai / PROFESSIO ONAL BLOCK B (FALL): U 323 Teaching Writing Workshop (WAC) (FA)2 U 325 Assessment & Data Driven Decision Making (2nd 8 weeks) (FA)3 U 418 Literacy Instruction in Elementary Grades (1st 8 weeks) (FA)4 U 424 Practicum in Reading and Lang Arts (2nd 8 weeks) (FA)3 EDU U 425 Assess.
-Differentiated Instruct - Reading (1st 8 weeks) (FA)2 Total 14
+PRE-PROFESSIONAL BLOCK I: (SPRING)

+• EDU 202 Observations in Education (FA/SP).....1

+• EDU 204 Educational Psychology (WAC) (FA/SP) 3 EDU 256 Literature for Children and Adolescents (SP) EDU 451 Technology for All I (FA/SP) SE 221 Education of the Exceptional Child (FA/SP) 1 () Total 13

+PRE-PROFESSIONAL BLOCK II: (FALL)

+• EDU 251 Prof. Educator Legal/Ethical Issues (FA/SP) 3

+EDU 316 Techniques in Teaching (FA/SP)

+EDU 317 Differentiated Instruction (FA/SP)

+EDU 321 Psy. of Child & Adolescent Dev - Elem.
+(FA/SP)

+SE 350 Language Acquisition/ELL (FA/SP)

+otal 15

+SPECIAL EDUCATION COURSES (4 SEMESTER ROTATION)

+Students and advisors should plan the following courses within their Pre-Professional or Professional Blocks.
+The following courses are offered on a 4-semester rotation, noted by the term and the year (SP Odd is Spring 21, Spring Even is Spring 22, etc.).
+Please schedule the following courses when offered.

+- SE 432 Classroom/Behavior Management (FA Odd).....

+PROFESSIONAL EDUCATION COURSES (SPECIAL EDUCATION)

+Students who apply and are accepted into the EPP in the Fall will take Block A the following Spring, then Block B in the fall.
+Students who apply and are accepted into the EPP in the Spring will take Block B the following fall, followed by Block A in the spring.
+PROFESSIONAL BLOCK A (SPRING):

+- EDU 323 Teaching Writing Workshop (WAC) (FA).....2 - EDU 418 Literacy Instruction in Elementary Grades (1st 8 weeks) (FA)......4 - EDU 424 Practicum in Reading and Lang Arts (2nd 8 weeks) (FA)......3 - EDU 425 Assess.
+Differentiated Instruct Reading (1st 8 weeks) (FA).....2 block at one of the other levels.
+STUDENT TEACHING BLOCK

 Admission to the Educator Preparation Program (EPP), a qualifying score on the MoCA (MEGA) and all application materials must be submitted and approved prior to student teaching placement.
 Special Education candidates will student teach a 12-week block at the elementary, middle school, or secondary level.
-They will then student teach a 4-week block at one of the other levels.
+They will then student teach a 4-week